mlcommons/ck/README.md

 experimental results are available (or even enable interactive graphs and articles).

-After suffering from these problems during 15 years of our own R&D (enabling faster, smaller, more power efficient and reliable computer systems via autotuning, machine learning and run-time adaptation), we gradually developed this open-source, light-weight and portable Python-based framework (less than 1Mb with minimal dependencies) with command line and web front-ends to help scientists and research
+After suffering from these problems during 15 years which dramatically slowed down our own R&D (enabling faster, smaller, more power efficient and reliable computer systems via autotuning, machine learning and run-time adaptation), we gradually developed this open-source, light-weight and portable Python-based framework (less than 1Mb with minimal dependencies) with command line and web front-ends to help scientists and research engineers:
-engineers:

 * abstract and unify access to any software, hardware and data using CK modules (wrappers) with a simple